Daily for one week. See if you can give up a different pleasure for one week each month.

-People who were instructed to give up chocolate for a week savored it significantly more and experienced greater positive mood when they ate it again at the end of the week, compared with people who either indulged in it extra over that week or received no special instructions and just consumed their normal amount.
+Canadian college students (mostly women) who were instructed to give up chocolate for a week savored it significantly more and experienced greater positive mood when they ate it again at the end of the week, compared with people who either indulged in it extra over that week or received no special instructions and just consumed their normal amount.

 Giving up something good for a while can help us savor it all the more later.
 Do you have an attitude of gratitude?
 Take our Gratitude quiz to find out: